 Katherine spent over two decades working in training and education; she ran the UK’s largest English Literature A Level qualification and led the development and launch of the UK’s first A Level in Creative Writing.
 She regularly teaches writing workshops for clients such as Stratford Literary Festival, The Watts Gallery, The Bronte Parsonage Museum and East Carolina University.
 From 2015–18, Katherine was editor of Historia, the online magazine of the Historical Writers’ Association, and is a member of the HWA Committee.
 She’s a Royal Literary Fund Fellow, having held fellowships at both Sheffield and Manchester Universities, where she mentors students on academic writing.

 In 2018 Katherine was awarded a prestigious Fulbright Scholar Award and spent a year living and working in New Orleans, while researching her next novel.
-To find out more about her Fulbright adventures, connect on Instagram or Facebook.
-She is based in Manchester, England, where, alongside her own writing projects, she works as a freelance proofreader, editor and writing coach.
-Check out the writing services section to find out more...
+She is based in the North West of England where, alongside her own writing projects, she works as a writing coach and mentor.
+She is lead tutor at the newly launched Historical Novel Society Academy.
+Connect on Instagram or Facebook or check out the writing services section to find out more...